Scooletz/blog.scooletz.com-posts/2018-09-10-these-other-types.md

 ### No strings attached

 You can't develop your library in vacuum.
 After all, you want to live in the ecosystem you build your library for.
 But using all the types from a standard library might not be the best way to build a SemVer friendly product.
-Next time, when you thing about using `List<>` or a `Dictionary<,>` think again.
+Next time, when you thing about using `List{}` or a `Dictionary{,}` think again.
 Maybe, it's not the best choice you can make.
 Maybe, using a smaller interface that allows augmenting behavior later on, is the way to go.